ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-03.md

 Scott’s post came out of a discussion of whether or not to include Picturefill in Drupal 8.
 Drupal’s developers are blazing all kinds of trails as [they work furiously to implement the new markup](https://github.com/ResponsiveImagesCG/newsletters/issues/62).
 Watching them [hash out a responsive images CMS UI](https://www.drupal.org/node/2334387) has been particularly fascinating.

 > Or to take arms against a sea of implementers<br />
-> and by dymanic attacks, oppose them.
+> and by dymanic [sic] attacks, oppose them.
 To DIY— feature creep—

 [“Thing is, canvas is PERFECT.”](https://miketaylr.com/posts/2014/09/picture-element-spec-hidden-logs.html)